-- For completed units where there is an Independent QCI inspector that was not involved in the job except for the Quality Control Inspections and did not perform the initial audit or any construction or installation of energy conservations measures or materials performed on the home; the Grantee principle investigator (Energy Specialist) must field monitor a minimum of five percent (5%) of the completed jobs (no less than one (1)) for Quality Assurance.
-The percentage of jobs to be field monitored for Quality Assurance will round up to the nearest whole number, - 2.
-For completed units where the Auditor/QCI is an individual that performs the initial audit and develops the scope of work but is not involved with any of the construction or installation of energy measures or materials performed on the home and this same Auditor/QCI performs the Quality Control Inspection; the Sub-grantee will be subjected to more oversight.
-In this scenario, the Grantee principle investigator (Energy Specialist) will field monitor a minimum of ten percent (10%) of the completed jobs (no less than two (2)) for Quality Assurance.
+1. For completed units where there is an Independent QCI inspector that was not involved in the job except for the Quality Control Inspections and did not perform the initial audit or any construction or installation of energy conservations measures or materials performed on the home; the Grantee Field and Technical Monitor/Energy Specialist must field monitor a minimum of five percent (5%) of the completed jobs (no less than one (1)) for Quality Assurance.
+The percentage of jobs to be field monitored for Quality Assurance will round up to the nearest whole number,

+2. For completed units where the Auditor/QCI is an individual that performs the initial audit and develops the scope of work but is not involved with any of the construction or installation of energy measures or materials performed on the home and this same Auditor/QCI performs the Quality Control Inspection; the Sub-grantee will be subjected to more oversight.
+In this scenario, the Grantee Field and Technical Monitor/Energy Specialist will field monitor a minimum of ten percent (10%) of the completed jobs (no less than two (2)) for Quality Assurance.
 The percentage of jobs to be field monitored for Quality Assurance will round up to the nearest whole number.
 Several Sub-grantees for the Arizona WAP program have a designated service provider who has QCI certified staff.
 The service provider will be an acceptable Auditor/QCI as long as the QCI Certified staff of the service provider did not perform any construction or installation of energy conservation measures or materials.